-- 1. If the civil penalties are not paid in a timely manner, the City Council may order that the civil penalties be specially assessed against the real property on which the sign found in violation is located.
-If the City Council orders that the civil penalties be specially assessed against the real property on which the sign found in violation is located, it shall confirm the assessment, and the assessment may be collected at the same time and in the same manner as ordinary real property taxes are collected.
+- 1. If the civil penalties are not paid in a timely manner, the City Council may order that the civil penalties be specially assessed against the real property on which the violating sign-found in violation is located.
+If the City Council orders that the civil penalties be specially assessed against the real property on which the violating sign-found in violation is located, it shall confirm the assessment, and the assessment may be collected at the same time and in the same manner as ordinary real property taxes are collected.
 The assessment shall be subject to the same penalties and the same procedure and sale in case of delinquency as provided for ordinary real property taxes.
 All laws applicable to the levy, collection, and enforcement of real property taxes are applicable to the special assessment. - 2.
 The City Council may also cause a notice of lien to be recorded.
 The notice shall, at a minimum, identify the record owner or possessor of the real property, set forth the last known address of the record owner or possessor, the date on which the civil penalties were imposed, a description of the real property subject to the lien, and the amount of the penalty. - 3.
 Any unpaid civil penalties may also be collected in accordance with the procedures set forth in Los Angeles Administrative Code Section 5.181 et seq. - E. General Fund.
 Civil penalties collected pursuant to this section shall be credited to the general fund.

 SEC.
-14.4.27.
+14.4.2726.
 APPEALS OF ADMINISTRATIVE CIVIL PENALTIES.

-The procedures set forth in this section govern appeals of the administrative civil penalties assessed pursuant to Section 14.4.26 of this article.
-Such appeals shall be reviewed and determined by the Director of Planning, and shall not require review by the Board of Building and Safety Commissioners as would otherwise be required by Section 91.105.5.5 of Chapter 9 of this Code.
+The procedures set forth in this section govern appeals of the administrative civil penalties assessed pursuant to Section 14.4.2614.4.25 of this Code article.
+Such appeals shall be reviewed and determined by the Director of Planning, who is granted authority to handle such appeals, including any aspects of an appeal involving ordinances or laws relating to the construction, alteration, repair or demolition of signs or sign structures.
+Further, such appeals and shall not require review by the Board of Building and Safety Commissioners as would otherwise be required by Section 91.105.5.5 of Chapter 9-of this Code.